image

 India’s promising workforce

-India possesses a large labor pool as almost half its population of 1.4 billion is of working age.
-Naturally, the structure of India’s labor market is diverse; foreign companies need to understand this structure to benefit from India’s demographic dividend.
+India possesses a large labor pool, with approximately 64.4 percent of its 1.4 billion population in the working-age group, a figure expected to rise further by 2031.
+Naturally, the structure of India’s labor market is diverse, and foreign companies must understand this complexity to benefit from the country’s demographic dividend.

-Much of the working population is engaged in the unorganized or informal sector, working for small businesses or manufacturing units that employ less than ten individuals.
-Businesses that don’t need skilled labor can source employees with some ease.
+A significant portion of the working population is engaged in the informal sector, working for small businesses or manufacturing units that employ fewer than ten individuals.
+For businesses that do not require highly skilled labor, sourcing workers remains relatively accessible due to this wide labor base.

 Labor costs in India